 To provide a student-centered learning environment

-To inspire the hands, heart, and mind
+To inspire the head, hands and heart.

 - HFS is a community gathering place for lifelong learning